-We are a global provider of domain name registry services and internet infrastructure, enabling internet navigation for many of the world's most recognized domain names.
-We enable the security, stability, and resiliency of key internet infrastructure and services, including providing Root Zone Maintainer services, operating two of the 13 global internet root servers, and providing registration services and authoritative resolution for the .com and .net top-level domains, which support the majority of global e-commerce.
+We are a global provider of critical internet infrastructure and domain name registry services, enabling internet navigation for many of the world's most recognized domain names.
+We help enable the security, stability, and resiliency of the DNS and the internet by providing Root Zone Maintainer Services, operating two of the thirteen global internet root servers, and providing registration services and authoritative resolution for the .com and .net TLDs, which support the majority of global e-commerce.

-As of December 31, 2022, we had approximately 173.8 million .com and .net registrations in the domain name base.
+As of December 31, 2023, we had 172.7 million .com and .net registrations in the domain name base.
 The number of domain names registered is largely driven by continued growth in online advertising, e-commerce, and the number of internet users, which is partially driven by greater availability of internet access, as well as marketing activities carried out by us and our registrars.
 Growth in the number of domain name registrations under our management may be hindered by certain factors, including overall economic conditions, competition from ccTLDs, other gTLDs, services that offer alternatives for an online presence, such as social media, and ongoing changes in the internet practices and behaviors of consumers and businesses.
 Factors such as the evolving practices and preferences of internet users, and how they navigate the internet, as well as the motivation of domain name registrants and how they will manage their investment in domain names, can negatively impact our business and the demand for new domain name registrations and renewals.

-2022 Business Highlights and Trends
+2023 Business Highlights and Trends

-- We recorded revenues of \$1,424.9 million in 2022, which represents an increase of 7% compared to 2021. - We recorded operating income of \$943.1 million during 2022, which represents an increase of 9% as compared to 2021. - We finished 2022 with 173.8 million .com and .net registrations in the domain name base, which represents a 0.2% increase from December 31, 2021. - During 2022, we processed 39.9 million new domain name registrations for .com and .net compared to 44.6 million in 2021. - The final .com and .net renewal rate for the third quarter of 2022 was 73.7% compared to 75.0% for the same quarter of 2021.
-Renewal rates are not fully measurable until 45 days after the end of the quarter. - We repurchased 5.5 million shares of our common stock for an aggregate cost of \$1.03 billion in 2022.
-As of December 31, 2022, there was \$858.8 million remaining for future share repurchases under the share repurchase program. - We generated cash flows from operating activities of \$831.1 million in 2022, which represents an increase of 3% as compared to 2021.
+- We recorded revenues of \$1,493.1 million in 2023, which represents an increase of 5% compared to 2022. - We recorded operating income of \$1,000.6 million during 2023, which represents an increase of 6% as compared to 2022. - We finished 2023 with 172.7 million .com and .net registrations in the domain name base, which represents a 0.6% decrease from December 31, 2022. - During 2023, we processed 39.4 million new domain name registrations for .com and .net compared to 39.9 million in 2022. - The final .com and .net renewal rate for the third quarter of 2023 was 73.5% compared to 73.7% for the same quarter of 2022.
+Renewal rates are not fully measurable until 45 days after the end of the quarter. - We repurchased 4.2 million shares of our common stock for an aggregate cost of \$882.8 million in 2023.
+As of December 31, 2023, there was \$1.12 billion remaining for future share repurchases under the share repurchase program. - We generated cash flows from operating activities of \$853.8 million in 2023, which represents an increase of 3% as compared to 2022.